 - Ground-Mounted Signs - site layout with location of proposed sign and setbacks labeled on the plans; complete footing, foundation and structural plans, and landlord approval, if required.

 - Tents greater than 900 square feet (without food preparation within the tent).
 Tents less than 900 square feet do not require permits.
 Go to chesterfield.gov for the tent plan and design requirements or pick up a copy in the Building Inspection Department.

 - Application - A customer-service representative reviews the permit application, processes the permit data, calculates and collects permit fees, and provides the applicant with a receipt.
 The applicant may wait until permit reviews are completed, which may take 30 minutes or longer.
 If a county department has questions concerning the application, that department contacts the applicant.
 If the applicant leaves the area and/or cannot answer the questions, the application is processed through the normal process.

-- Plans - Three sets of construction plans, unless otherwise noted
+- Plans - Five sets of construction plans, unless otherwise noted

 - Plot Plans - Plot plans must contain: Entire property, showing all property line dimensions, existing dwelling, any other existing structures and location of proposed structure.
 Clearly indicate all dimensions of proposed structure.
 Setbacks from the closest point of the proposed structure to property lines in each direction.
 Label the measurements from each property line to the closest point on the structure as exactly as possible.
 Clearly label the name of the road.
 All buffers, easements or floodplains located on the property (no structure may be located in these areas